THE PLATFORM

 • Will your reader walk away feeling empowered or inspired?

-When writing your autobiography, it’s still important to think reader first, but readers are more likely to expect stories that focus on your life and the interesting things you’ve done.
+When writing an autobiography, it’s still important to think of the reader first.
+But readers are more likely to expect stories that focus on your life and the interesting things you’ve done in an autobiography vs memoir.

 If you plan to write your memoir, reading other successful memoirs is a great place to start.